COVID Safety Measures & FAQs

 How will timed ticketing work?

 While general admission to the DMA will remain free, to maintain a limited capacity and facilitate social distancing, a timed general admission ticket must be obtained online in advance of your visit.
 Once you have secured your general admission ticket, you will have the opportunity to add a matching timed ticket to the special exhibition For a Dreamer of Houses at an additional cost.
-At the end of each respective time slot, all guests will be escorted out of the building in advance of the next group.

 How often will timed general admission and special exhibition tickets be released?